AFLplusplus/Fuzz-With-Wine-Demo/README.md

 # WineAFLplusplusDEMO

+A set of helpers and examples to fuzz Win32 binaries with AFL++ QEMU

+### Requirements

 To fuzz Win32 PE applications with AFL++ QEMU you must ensure that your Linux distribution is able to run Wine without preloader.